JosephLee19/ExercisesInC/reading_questions/thinkos.md

 ### Processes

 1) Give a real-world example of virtualization (ideally not one of the ones in the book).
+Classrooms - each class (usually) feels like they 'own' all the space, but really it is a shared space where each class virtually owns the space when no other class is using it

 2) What is the difference between a program and a process?
+Put simply, a process is a running program...a program is a set of instructions.

 3) What is the primary purpose of the process abstraction?
 What illusion does the process abstraction create?